-Object Description Geometry (Pad) Provides detailed information about the pad geometry.
-See Figure 4-5. • Layer - The layer in which the pad resides. • Index - The index number of the pad. • X, Y - The coordinates of the pad. • Symbol - The symbol used to greate the pad. • Symbol - The symbol used to create the pad. • Polarity - The polarity of the pad.
-Polarity - The polarity of the pad.
-Dcode - The Dcode of the pad.
-Angle - The bedde of the pad.
-Angle - The angle of rotation of the pad. • Mirror - The mirroring of the pad. • Lead Form - The form of the lead associated with the pad.
+Object Description

+Geometry (Pad) Provides detailed information about the pad geometry.

+See Figure 4-5.

+• Layer - The layer in which the pad resides.

+• Index - The index number of the pad.

+• X, Y - The coordinates of the pad.

+• Symbol - The symbol used to create the pad.

+• Polarity - The polarity of the pad.

+• Dcode - The Dcode of the pad.

+• Angle - The angle of rotation of the pad.

+• Mirror - The mirroring of the pad.

+• Lead Form - The form of the lead associated with the pad.

 Aspect Ratio - The ratio of the drill depth to its diameter.
-Displayed only for round drill pads that have a non-zero radius and whose span (cumulative thickness of the pierced copper and dielectric layers) is greater than zero. • Finished size - The size of the hole after plating, as determined by the Drill Tool Manager (DTM) status: • DTM applied - The Finish Size in the drill tool table.
-DTM not applied - The symbol value. • Drilled size - The size of the tool used to create the hole, as determined by the Drill Tool Manager (DTM) status: DTM applied - The Drill Size in the drill tool table.
-DTM not applied - No value is displayed.
+Displayed only for round drill pads that have a non-zero radius and whose span (cumulative thickness of the pierced copper and dielectric layers) is greater than zero.

+• Finished size - The size of the hole after plating, as determined by the Drill Tool Manager (DTM) status:

+• DTM applied - The Finish Size in the drill tool table.

+• DTM not applied - The symbol value.

+• Drilled size - The size of the tool used to create the hole, as determined by the Drill Tool Manager (DTM) status:

+• DTM applied - The Drill Size in the drill tool table.

+• DTM not applied - No value is displayed.

 Geometry (Line) Provides detailed information about the line geometry.

-See Figure 4-6 on page 68. • Layer - The layer in which the line resides • Index - The index number of the line • XS, YS - The coordinates of the line start • XE, YE - The coordinates of the line end • Length - The length of the line • Symbol - The symbol used to create the line • Polarity - The polarity of the line • Dcode - The Dcode of the line
+See Figure 4-6 on page 70.

+• Layer - The layer in which the line resides

+• Index - The index number of the line

+• XS, YS - The coordinates of the line start

+• XE, YE - The coordinates of the line end

+• Length - The length of the line

+• Symbol - The symbol used to create the line

+Polarity - The polarity of the line Th

+• Dcode - The Dcode of the line